alvinwan/timefhuman/README.md

 datetime.datetime(2018, 8, 6, 12, 0)
 ```

-**Don't infer**: Alternatively, say you want to extract only the time from a text -- perhaps it's a festival's schedule.
-You can disable date inference by setting `infer_datetimes=False`.
-Instead of always returning a datetime, timefhuman will be able to return time-like objects for only explicitly-written information.
+**Use explicit information only**: Say you only want to extract *dates* OR *times*.
+You don't want the library to infer information.
+You can disable most inference by setting `infer_datetimes=False`.
+Instead of always returning a datetime, timefhuman will be able to return date or time objects, depending on what's provided.

 ```python
 >>> config = tfhConfig(infer_datetimes=False)